subhashkp/academic-starter-blog/content/home/intro.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear in.

-title = "DevOps Mantra - A simpler introduction to tools and life in a devops world" subtitle = "Subhash Kumar"
+title = "DevOps Mantra "
+subtitle = "My learnings in the DevOps World"

 [design.background]
   # Background color.